safl/scipy_proceedings_2012/papers/simon_lund/simon_lund.rst

 Introduction
 ------------

-Obtaining high performance from today's computing environments requires both a deep and broad working knowledge on computer architecture, communication paradigms and programming interfaces.
-Today's computing environments are highly heterogeneous consisting of a mixture of CPUs, GPUs, FPGAs and DSPs orchestrated in a wealth of architectures and lastly connected in numerous ways.
+Obtaining high performance from today's computing environments requires both a deep and broad working knowledge of computer architecture, communication paradigms and programming interfaces.
+Today's computing environments are highly heterogeneous consisting of a mixture of CPUs, GPUs, FPGAs and DSPs orchestrated in a wealth of architectures and connected in numerous ways.

 Utilizing this broad range of architectures manually requires programming specialists and is a very time-consuming task – time and specialization a scientific researcher typically does not have.
 A high-productivity language that allows rapid prototyping and still enables efficient utilization of a broad range of architectures is clearly preferable.
 There exist high-productivity language and libraries that automatically utilize parallel architectures [Kri10]_ [Dav04]_ [New11]_.
-They are however still few in numbers and have one problem in common.
-They are closely coupled to both the front-end, i.e. programming language and IDE, and the back-end, i.e. computing device, which makes them interesting only to the few using the exact combination of front and back-end.
+There exist few of these however and have one problem in common: they are closely coupled to both the front-end, i.e. programming language and IDE, and the back-end, i.e. computing device, which makes them interesting only to the few using the exact combination of front and back-end.

 A tight coupling between front-end technology and back-end presents another problem; the usefulness of the developed program expires as soon as the back-end does.
-With the rapid development of hardware architectures the time spend on implementing optimized programs for specific hardware, is lost as soon as the hardware product expires.
+With the rapid development of hardware architectures the time spent on implementing optimized programs for specific hardware, is lost as soon as the hardware product expires.

-In this paper, we present a novel approach to the problem of closing the gap between high-productivity languages and parallel architectures, which allows a high degree of modularity and reusability.
+In this paper, we present a novel approach to the problem of closing the gap between high-productivity languages and parallel architectures, allowing for a high degree of modularity and reusability.
 The approach involves creating a framework, cphVB [*]_ (Copenhagen Vector Bytecode). cphVB defines a clear and easy to understand intermediate bytecode language and provides a runtime environment for executing the bytecode. cphVB also contains a protocol to govern the safe, and efficient exchange, creation, and destruction of model data.

 cphVB provides a retargetable framework in which the user can write programs utilizing whichever cphVB supported programming interface they prefer and run the program on their own workstation while doing prototyping, such as testing correctness and functionality of their programs.
 Users can then deploy exactly the same program in a more powerful execution environment without changing a single line of code and thus effectively solve greater problem sets.

 The rest of the paper is organized as follows.
-In Section `Programming Model`. we describe the programming model supported by cphVB.
+In Section `Programming Model` we describe the programming model supported by cphVB.
 The section following gives a brief description of `Numerical Python`, which is the first programming interface that fully supports cphVB.
 Sections `Design` and `Implementation` cover the overall cphVB design and an implementation of it.
 In Section `Performance Study`, we conduct an evaluation of the implementation.
 Finally, in Section `Future Work` and `Conclusion` we discuss future work and conclude.

-.. [*] Open Source Project - Website: http://cphvb.bitbucket.org.
+.. [*] Open Source Project - Website: https://code.google.com/p/cphvb/.

 Related Work
 ~~~~~~~~~~~~

 The key motivation for cphVB is to provide a framework for the utilization of heterogeneous computing systems with the goal of obtaining high-performance, high-productivity and high-portability (:math:`HP^3`).
-Systems such as pyOpenCL/pyCUDA [Klo09]_ provides a direct mapping from front-end language to the optimization target.
+Systems such as pyOpenCL/pyCUDA [Klo09]_ provide direct mappings from front-end language to the optimization target.
 In this case, providing the user with direct access to the low-level systems OpenCL [Khr10]_ and CUDA [Nvi10]_ from the high-level language Python [Ros10]_.
 The work in [Klo09]_ enables the user to write a low-level implementation in a high-productivity language.
-The goal is similar to cphVB – the approach however is entirely different. cphVB provides a means to hide low-level target specific code behind a programming model and providing a framework and runtime environment to support it.
+The goal is similar to cphVB – the approach however is entirely different. cphVB provides a means to hide low-level target specific code behind a programming model providing a framework and runtime environment to support it.

-Intel Math Kernel Library [Int08]_ is in this regard more comparable to cphVB.
+The Intel Math Kernel Library [Int08]_ is in this regard more comparable to cphVB.
 Intel MKL is a programming library providing utilization of multiple targets ranging from a single-core CPU to a multi-core shared memory CPU and even to a cluster of computers all through the same programming API.
 However, cphVB is not only a programming library it is a runtime system providing support for a vector oriented programming model.
 The programming model is well-known from high-productivity languages such as MATLAB [Mat10]_, [Rrr11]_, [Idl00]_, GNU Octave [Oct97]_ and Numerical Python (NumPy) [Oli07]_ to name a few.

 cphVB is more closely related to the work described in [Gar10]_, here a compilation framework is provided for execution in a hybrid environment consisting of both CPUs and GPUs.
 Their framework uses a Python/NumPy based front-end that uses Python decorators as hints to do selective optimizations. cphVB similarly provides a NumPy based front-end and equivalently does selective optimizations.
-However, cphVB uses a slightly less obtrusive approach; program selection hints are sent from the front-end via the NumPy-bridge.
-This approach provides the advantage that any existing NumPy program can run unaltered and take advantage of cphVB without changing a single line of code.
-Whereas unPython requires the user to manually modify the source code by applying hints in a manner similar to that of OpenMP [Pas05]_.
-This non-obtrusive design at the source level is to the author's knowledge novel.
+However, cphVB uses a slightly less intrusive approach; program selection hints are sent from the front-end via the NumPy-bridge.
+This approach provides the advantage that any existing NumPy program can run unaltered and take advantage of cphVB without changing a single line of code whereas unPython[Gar10]_ requires the user to manually modify the source code by applying hints in a manner similar to that of OpenMP [Pas05]_.
+This non-intrusive design at the source level is to the author's knowledge novel.

 Microsoft Accelerator [Dav04]_ introduces ParallelArray, which is similar to the utilization of the NumPy arrays in cphVB but there are strict limitations to the utilization of ParallelArrays.
-ParallelArrays does not allow the use of direct indexing, which means that the user must copy a ParallelArray into a conventional array before indexing. cphVB instead allows indexed operations and additionally supports **array-views**, which are array-aliases that provide multiple ways to access the same chunk of allocated memory.
+ParallelArrays do not allow the use of direct indexing, which means that the user must copy a ParallelArray into a conventional array before indexing. cphVB instead allows indexed operations and additionally supports **array-views**, which are array-aliases that provide multiple ways to access the same chunk of allocated memory.
 Thus, the data structure in cphVB is highly flexible and provides elegant programming solutions for a broad range of numerical algorithms.
 Intel provides a similar approach called Intel Array Building Blocks (ArBB) [New11]_ that provides retargetability and dynamic compilation.
 It is thereby possible to utilize heterogeneous architectures from within standard C++.
 The retargetability aspect of Intel ArBB is represented in cphVB as a plain and simple configuration file that define the cphVB runtime environment.
 Intel ArBB provides a high performance library that utilizes a heterogeneous environment and hides the low-level details behind a vector oriented programming model similar to cphVB.
-However, ArBB only provides access to the programming model via C++ whereas cphVB is not biased towards any one specific front-end language.
+However, ArBB only provides access to the programming model via C++ whereas cphVB is not biased towards any one specific front-end language as long as the front-end language is able to interface with C.

 On multiple points cphVB is closely related in functionality and goals to the SEJITS [Cat09]_ project.
 SEJITS takes a different approach towards the front-end and programming model.
 SEJITS provides a rich set of computational kernels in a high-productivity language such as Python or Ruby.
 These kernels are then specialized towards an optimality criteria.
 This approach has shown to provide performance that at times out-performs even hand-written specialized code towards a given architecture.
 Being able to construct computational kernels is a core issue in data-parallel programming.

 The programming model in cphVB does not provide this kernel methodology. cphVB has a strong NumPy heritage which also shows in the programming model.
-The advantage is easy adaptability of the cphVB programming model for users of NumPy, Matlab, Octave and R. The cphVB programming model is not a stranger to computational kernels – cphVB deduce computational kernels at runtime by inspecting the vector bytecode generated by the Bridge.
+The advantage is easy adaptability of the cphVB programming model for users of NumPy, Matlab, Octave and R. The cphVB programming model is not a stranger to computational kernels – cphVB deduces computational kernels at runtime by inspecting the vector bytecode generated by the language bridge.

 cphVB provides in this sense a virtual machine optimized for execution of vector operations, previous work [And08]_ was based on a complete virtual machine for generic execution whereas cphVB provides an optimized subset.